WiIIson/EMGFlow-Python-Package/docs/05 ExtractFeatures Feature Documentation.md

 **Description**

 Calculates the V-Order of a signal.
+The V-Order is an alteration of VAR that takes the square root of the result.

 ```python
 CalcVOrder(Signal, col)